 So what should residents do on nights when fogging occurs, that’s totally up to them.
 Obviously don’t position yourself directly behind the truck as it fogs.
 It is safe to remain outside when fogging occurs, but individuals may choose to go inside and batten down the hatches; this decision depends on personal sensitivities.
 In any case, all remnants from the fog trucks should be undetectable within a few minutes of the truck passing by.

-The Zika Virus was prevalent in the news recently and some citizens contacted the Town with questions.
+The Zika Virus was prevalent in the news and some citizens contacted the Town with questions.
 Most importantly, the main Zika vector mosquito, Aedes aegypti, is not found in Colorado as we do not have the climate suitable for sustaining that species, which is found predominantly in the tropics and subtropics.
 The same is true for the secondary vector species, Aedes albopictus.
 Therefore Zika will not be transmitted to anyone here in Colorado via a mosquito.

 If you would like to learn more, please visit VDCI which is packed with useful mosquito related information.
 Residents can also contact Vector Disease Control at 303-428-5908 to be placed on a call list which notifies residents when spraying will occur in Columbine Valley.